 Start thinking about who you will ask for a letter of recommendation.
 Consider the teachers and mentors in your life who will be thoughtful and knowledgeable about your experiences and character traits.
 Asking six months before applications are due provides teachers with ample time to complete them.

 Most universities use the Common App as the vehicle for applications.
 (University of California schools are an exception).
 You can start thinking about and writing your common app essay before the application opens.
 Start the essay early before the school year gets even busier.
 You'll be happy you did!

-Most colleges ask for supplemental essays in addition to the Common App essay.
+Most universities ask for supplemental essays in addition to the Common App essay.
 Get them done right away so you can refine them and work on the rest of the application over the next couple of months.

 If you're unhappy with your first SAT or ACT scores, retake the test(s).
-Colleges will look at your best score, so it doesn't hurt to try again, especially if you practiced the areas you needed to improve and are more prepared.
+Universities will look at your best score, so it doesn't hurt to try again, especially if you practiced the areas you needed to improve and are more prepared.

 Many schools offer their own financial aid and scholarship programs.
 Even if you don't qualify for financial assistance, many organizations and programs offer students large and small amounts of money for college.

 Learn more about how Crimson can help you with Financial Aid applications and scholarships we provide

 Don't wait until the last minute to submit your applications.
 Aim to have everything finalized and completed one month before they are due.

 If you apply in the early round, your application will be due early to mid-November of your senior year.
 Calculate that as your application due date and work back from there to determine when to begin the application process.

 If you apply in the regular round, your application will be due around January 1 of your senior year.
 Adjust your timeline accordingly, and don't forget the Christmas holiday is before the deadline.
 Give yourself plenty of time to work around any holiday vacations or festivities.